luisantoniococa/Exoplanet_Exploration_Machine_Learning/README.md

 Kepler had verified 1284 new exoplanets as of May 2016.
 As of October 2017 there are over 3000 confirmed exoplanets total (using all detection methods, including ground-based ones).
 The telescope is still active and continues to collect new data on its extended mission."

-#### for more information of the dataset please visit https://www.kaggle.com/nasa/kepler-exoplanet-search-results
+#### For more information of the dataset please visit https://www.kaggle.com/nasa/kepler-exoplanet-search-results
 ## Overview
 * My goal is to create a machine learning model that can classify based in the data if is a False Positive, Candidate or a Confirmed exoplanet.
 The project consists in 3 parts.